 Co-authored by: Manish Chopra

-As part of the HCL’s 5G strategy, critical investments are being driven to enhance HCL’s play in the 5G O-RANecosystem.
+As part of the HCLTech’s 5G strategy, critical investments are being driven to enhance HCLTech’s play in the 5G O-RANecosystem.
 As the Radio Access Network (RAN) gets opened or disaggregated, there is plenty of scope for new players to provide radio focused or controller focused solutions.
-This is the 5G O-RAN buzz that has captured the telecom news and we in HCL’s Telecom Strategy and Solutions group (SSG) believe there is scope and opportunity for HCL to provide services that will help both vendors and CSPs to accelerate their deployment and improve RoI margins.
+This is the 5G O-RAN buzz that has captured the telecom news and we in HCLTech’s Telecom Strategy and Solutions group (SSG) believe there is scope and opportunity for HCLTech to provide services that will help both vendors and CSPs to accelerate their deployment and improve RoI margins.

 The O-RAN alliance Path of Dis-aggregation: